 Throughout the seasons and no matter the weather, students of Terra Nova Nature School spend a significant amount of time outdoors.
 Children explore the natural landscape and its inhabitants for a learning experience that will always be dynamic, emergent and innovative!

 Terra Nova Nature School programs take place in Terra Nova Rural Park and the Edwardian Cottage.
-Terra Nova rural park is a 63-acre park that provides a stimulating and diverse outdoor experience for children, including historic buildings, a community garden, and the award winning adventure playground.
+The rural park is 63-acres and provides a stimulating and diverse outdoor experience for children, including historic buildings, a community garden and the award-winning adventure playground.

-The Thompson Community Association has partnered with the City of Richmond to deliver this non-profit schoo, the first in the city.
+Thompson Community Association has partnered with the City of Richmond to deliver this non-profit schoo, the first in the city.
 Visit the official Terra Nova Nature School website www.terranovanatureschool.com for more information.

 Thompson Nature School Article